-The State anticipates the CICOs operating state-wide, as long as they pass the required CMS network adequacy reviews.
+The State anticipates the CICOs operating state-wide.

 The CICOs' capitated payment convers all waiver services, as well as all Medicaid and Medicare benefits, for Healthy Connections Prime participants.

 Payment to the CICOs is made by an approved MMIS.
 Payments to CICOs will be made generally once a month based on each individual's capitation rate group assignment, which is communicated and verified between the State and the CICOs.